millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 >>> import pandas as pd

 The core data structure of the Pandas library is the DataFrame.
-A DataFrame is a table with indexed rows and named columns, like an Excel spreadsheets.
+A DataFrame is a table with indexed rows and named columns, like an Excel spreadsheet.
-Here is an example.
+Here's an example of how to create a ``DataFrame``\:

 >>> data = [
        ['Alice', 25, 'New York'],